RafaelSantosBraz/AS2SCompiler/README.md

-# Source-to-Source Compilation Framework
+# Another Source-to-Source Compiler

-Prototype and examples of a source-to-source compilation framework.
+Implementation of a source-to-source compiler through the principles of a language neutral-based compilation framework.